ds-software-engineer/form3-test-task/README.md

 }
 ```
 in that case it is much easier to validate error only using `code` instead of comparing `message` value.
-- API returns in `error_message` the set of errors.
-Here should be different ways to improve:
+- in case of `error`, API returns in `error_message` the set of errors.
+It is a bit hard to handle them.
+Here could be different ways to improve:
   - return always only one `error` instead of set like right now.
   - return a bit more complicated `error` object where you can uniquely identify each error. right now everything just wrapper into `error_message` property.